New Measures Against Phone Scammers Being Developed by the Russian Government

 According to Grigorenko, many attackers operate using foreign numbers or are located abroad.
 A voluntary ban on international communication is seen as an effective measure, since most citizens do not need such calls for personal or work tasks.

 Another area of work is the introduction of liability for the use of artificial intelligence technologies by fraudsters to create fake voice messages and videos.
-The Deputy Prime Minister noted that such schemes are becoming increasingly common, and this initiative is supported by law enforcement agencies.
+The Deputy Prime Minister noted that such schemes are becoming more common, and this initiative is supported by law enforcement agencies.

-Read more on the topic:
+Read more materials on the topic:

 Financial trap: scammers use a new fraud scheme to issue loans and borrowings to the population